An introduction to scrollytelling

 Scrollytelling for brands

-Scrollytelling for nonprofits, education, and more
+Scrollytelling for nonprofits, charities, governments, educational institutions, and more

 Nonprofits and charities are drawn to scrollytelling as a way to forge powerful connections with their audiences, to raise funds, and to inspire positive change in the world.
-This is also true for universities, NGOs, art foundations, and even government bureaus — all of which use Shorthand for interactive journalism.
+This is also true for universities, NGOs, art foundations, and even government bureaus — all of which use Shorthand for interactive storytelling.

 Digital media has come a long way.